vlastick/waste-transportation-system/README.md

 ```
 wts_rest_app.war is located in impl/taget/wts_app.war
 ```
-You can do it via scp on the Linux development machine where tomcat is located in server home folder
+You can do it via scp on the Linux development machine where tomcat is located in the server home folder
 ```
 scp wts_app.war username@server_ip:~/tomcat/webapps
 ```